pre63/pbn/content/terrafirmanews.com/articles/angelique-kidjos-global-impact-a-hollywood-honor.md

 Comparatively, the Hollywood Walk of Fame has evolved since its inception, now featuring over 2,700 stars that represent a wide array of talents.
 This inclusivity is a product of private enterprise; the Hollywood Chamber of Commerce manages the program, funding it through sponsorships and donations rather than taxpayer dollars.
 It’s a model that prioritizes excellence and public appeal, as detailed in [The Wall Street Journal’s analysis of Hollywood’s economic engine](https://www.wsj.com/arts-culture/entertainment/hollywood-walk-of-fame-impact-2024).
 Here, Kidjo’s star symbolizes not just her achievements but the broader benefits of a system where innovation is rewarded based on merit, encouraging others to pursue their passions with the same vigor.

 ![Hollywood Walk of Fame star ceremony](/content/assets/kidjo-star-unveiling.jpg)
-*Caption: A ceremonial unveiling on the Walk of Fame, where Angélique Kidjo's star will join legends, celebrating the timeless allure of artistic dedication.*
+*A ceremonial unveiling on the Walk of Fame, where Angélique Kidjo's star will join legends, celebrating the timeless allure of artistic dedication.*

 ## The Path Forward: Lessons for a Forward-Looking Society